Becoming a Positive Psychology Practitioner

-This is obviously an important question.
-As a non-profit entity, we set our course fees at a rate that is both affordable and reflects the time we will spend teaching you online through our course material and your personal tutor.
+As a non-profit entity, we set our course fees at a rate that is hopefully affordable to most people and reflective of the time we will invest in teaching you online through our course material, open events, tutoring, training, and supervision processes.

-Throughout your course, you will have an assigned tutor with whom you can connect via email and regular online video calls.
-This person will support your learning process, help you prepare for your assignments, and offer mentoring in your diploma pathway.
-You will have access to an online academy (our Positive Psychology Academy) where you will access your study material, including our online webinar series that runs throughout the year (open to all students) and connect with other students.
+Throughout your course, you will have an assigned tutor, trainer, and/or supervisor (depending on your course) with whom you can connect via email and regular online video calls via Zoom.
+This person will support your learning process, help you prepare for your assignments, and offer mentoring as appropriate.
+You will have access to a private online academy (the Positive Psychology Academy) where you will access your study material, online webinar series run by the Academy or Positive Psychology Centre, and connect with other students.

-Your tutor will have direct experience of working in your pathway area and run their own practice or company.
+Your tutor, trainer, and/or supervisor will have direct experience of working in your pathway area and may run their own Positive Psychology practice or company.
+They will also be well-trained in the academic aspects of your learning with some engaged in research.
 Over the course of your studies, they will be a helpful resource for both your academic and practitioner-related questions.

-Your course fee also includes your assessments, examinations, and (if you successfully complete the course) your certification and one year of complimentary Professional Membership to the Positive Psychology Guild.
-This includes access to the annual review process to join the Register of Practitioners and, if you are based in the UK, liability and insurance coverage for your practice.
+Your course fee also includes your assessments and (if you successfully complete the course) your certification.
+You will also be offered one year of complimentary Associate or Professional Membership to the Positive Psychology Guild if you are graduating from a practitioner pathway.
+This includes access to a Community of Practice, an option to join the Register of Practitioners and, if you are based in the UK, liability and insurance coverage for your practice.

 How can I apply?

-To request an application form, please drop us a line at: email@example.com
+To request an application form or check future intake dates, please drop us a line at: email@example.com

 Yes, we do.
 A number of our online students are sponsored by their companies to study with us.
-In these cases our tutors tailor their support to the needs of the student and their work environment.
+In these cases our trainers tailor their support to the needs of the trainees and their work environment.

 What are the benefits of studying with PPG?